 Palm Kernel Oil

-Palm kernel oil contains approximately 7.2% MCFAs by weight.
+Palm kernel oil contains about 7.2% MCFAs by weight.

 Cheese contains approximately 7.3% MCFAs by weight.

-Goat's milk contains approximately 6.9% MCFAs by weight.
+Goat's milk contains about 6.9% MCFAs by weight.

-The MCFAs you get from these foods are often paired with long-chain triglycerides and short-chain triglycerides as well, meaning your body will take longer to digest and metabolize these fats compared to taking pure MCT oil (which is one of the benefits of MCT oil).
+The MCFAs you get from these foods are often paired with long-chain triglycerides and short-chain triglycerides, meaning your body will take longer to digest and metabolize these fats than pure MCT oil (which is one of the benefits of MCT oil).

-MCT oil will not degrade over time like yogurt or milk will—it is extremely shelf-stable and requires no refrigeration.
+MCT oil will not degrade over time as yogurt or milk will—it is exceptionally shelf-stable and requires no refrigeration.

-Furthermore, MCT oil is utilized by the body more quickly and easily than solid foods such as cheese or yogurt.
+Furthermore, MCT oil is utilized by the body more quickly and efficiently than solid foods such as cheese or yogurt.

-Even still, since many of the foods that contain MCFAs also contain dairy, people who are lactose intolerant won't get as many MCFAs as their body needs to properly metabolize fats from their liver and keep their brain working in top-notch condition.
-MCT oil is a fantastic way to make up the nutrients your body is missing through dietary restrictions such as lactose intolerance.
+Even still, since many of the foods that contain MCFAs also contain dairy, people who are lactose intolerant won't get as many MCFAs as their body needs to properly metabolize fats from their liver and keep their brain working in top-notch conditions.
+MCT oil is a fantastic way to compensate for the nutrients your body is missing through dietary restrictions such as lactose intolerance.

 There are a variety of health benefits associated with consuming MCT oil.

-Medium-chain fatty acids (MCFAs) are metabolized in the body quickly compared to long-chain fatty acids, which makes it such a veritable brain food.
+Medium-chain fatty acids (MCFAs) are quickly metabolized in the body compared to long-chain fatty acids, making them a portion of veritable brain food.

 It also plays a vital role in the cognitive function of memory-impaired adults.

-The MCFAs found in MCT oil are beneficial for a variety of health issues and bodily functions, and some of these studies take have used MCFAs from virgin coconut oil as source material for testing.
+The MCFAs found in MCT oil are beneficial for various health issues and bodily functions.
+Some of these studies have used MCFAs from virgin coconut oil as source material for testing.

-Since virgin coconut oil is on average composed of over 50% medium-chain triglycerides, it's no wonder so many people love MCT oil as a supplement.
+Since virgin coconut oil is, on average, composed of over 50% medium-chain triglycerides, it's no wonder many people love MCT oil as a supplement.

 Below are a few of the many benefits found from the daily use of MCT oil.

 MCFAs are digested by the body and then absorbed by the liver before they go through the intestines.
-In the liver, they create a thermogenic effect, where they create heat and energy and essentially 'burn' stored body fat and stimulate your metabolic system.
+In the liver, they create a thermogenic effect, creating heat and energy and essentially 'burn' stored body fat and stimulating your metabolic system.

 A study published in 1984 states that a single injection of capric acid in a rat resulted in "an initially rapid, then a gradual decrease in food consumption and parallel loss of body weight."

-This fat burning is activated through the breakdown of fat cells that mimic beneficial and necessary fasting.
+This fat burning is activated by breaking fat cells that mimic beneficial and necessary fasting.
 This fasting occurs when your body uses energy reserves efficiently and speeds up the breakdown of useless, stored fats, such as excess body fat.

-Medium-chain fatty acids have been shown to increase your "good" cholesterol levels—known as HDL.
+Medium-chain fatty acids are shown to increase your "good" cholesterol levels—HDL.
 These fats help convert your bad cholesterol, known as LDL, into HDL.

 Increasing the level of good cholesterol in your body helps lower your risk of cardiovascular disease, which is the number one leading cause of death in America.

-1 in 4 deaths in the United States are due to heart disease or other cardiovascular issues, so it's important to understand the warning signs of a heart attack and cardiovascular issues, and to take steps to prevent and treat these conditions with food and lifestyle.
+1 in 4 deaths in the United States is due to heart disease or other cardiovascular issues, so it's essential to understand the warning signs of a heart attack and cardiovascular problems and to take steps to prevent and treat these conditions with food and lifestyle.

 We all face mid-day fatigue and the unwelcome "brain fog" from time to time.